Chart Color Schemes

 Health performance in Glenelg is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Glenelg faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 61% of the total population (13,385 people), compared to 58.8% across Greater Adelaide, which is higher than the national average of 55.3%.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.3 and 7.7% of residents respectively.
+Glenelg faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+Approximately 61% of Glenelg's total population of 13,385 have private health cover, compared to 58.8% across Greater Adelaide and the national average of 55.3%.
+The most common medical conditions in Glenelg are arthritis (9.3%) and mental health issues (7.7%).

-However, 66.2% of residents declared themselves completely clear of medical ailments, compared to 65.9% across Greater Adelaide.
-As of 2016 data, Glenelg has 28.5% of residents aged 65 and over (6,278 people).
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+A total of 66.2% of residents reported being completely clear of medical ailments, compared to 65.9% across Greater Adelaide.
+Glenelg has 28.5% of residents aged 65 and over, comprising 6,278 people.
+Health outcomes among seniors in Glenelg are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health